-To investigate this, the gain/loss $\eta$ versus $\bar\lambda_\mathrm{normal}$ is plotted for every pixel in Fig.~\ref{fig:retrigger} using the same experimental conditions as in Section~\ref{sec:pixel_response}.
-While an accumulation of points around $\eta=0$ can be seen, and a pronounced tail towards higher electron fluxes describes the loss of counts, there are many outliers.
-Very pronounced is an almost vertical tail at 0.7\,EPP that show pathological gains of up to 2,000\%.
+To investigate this, the gain/loss $\eta$ vs $\bar\lambda_\mathrm{normal}$ is plotted for every pixel in Fig.~\ref{fig:retrigger} using the same experimental conditions as in Sec.~\ref{sec:pixel_response}.
+While an accumulation of points around $\eta=0$ can be seen, and a pronounced tail toward higher electron fluxes describes the loss of counts, there are many outliers.
+Very pronounced is an almost vertical tail at 0.7\,EPP that shows pathological gains of up to 2,000\%.
 We infer that those come from the pathological count that we presented in Fig.~\ref{fig:counts_vs_current}\,f of the main text.
-As a guide the loss for a simple summation of counts in a binary detector is shown with a dashed line, since that is the expected model outcome for a retriggered pixel that fails in detecting multiple counts.
-Although in the regime of 1 to 6\,EPP there are only few outliers, the loss is not as pronounced as it would be if the retriggered detector did not pick up any multi-electron doses.
+As a guide the loss for a simple summation of counts in a binary detector is shown with a dashed line, since that is the expected model outcome for a retriggered pixel that fails to detect multiple counts.
+Although in the regime of 1--6\,EPP there are only a few outliers, the loss is not as pronounced as it would be if the retriggered detector did not pickup any multi-electron doses.
 This small effect is noticeable but not useful for conducting experiments.
 The conclusion from investigating the \emph{instant retrigger technology} is that it is not suitable for applications in ultrashort compressed electron bunch environments and leads to corrupted data.